Skip to content

 Set up a Free GitHub Organization

-1. Follow the directions below to create a new GitHub organization account with a username of my-name-org (of course naming is up to you)
+1. You will create a new GitHub organization account with a username of my-name-org (of course naming is up to you)

-• Log into my-name and click on your icon (at upper right) and choose Settings
+• Log into your GitHub account (username my-name) and click on your icon (at upper right) and choose Settings

 • On the left side-bar, click on Organizations